gregsakai/digitconverter/README.md

 # digitconverter
-A system that converts numbers to Roman Numerals or Binary
+A system which converts numbers to Roman Numerals or Binary